ShubboXD/ShubboXD/README.md

 ### 💭 `[INNER_MONOLOGUE]`

-> *"My childhood was wasted instead of learning (Regret that eats me till this date)
+> *"My childhood + teenage was wasted on entertainment instead of Socialising and learning (Regret that eats me till this date)
-> — now I'm catching up, fast."*
+> now I'm catching up to all that, really fast."*

 </div>